 The right strength will depend on what you’re looking for.
 If you want the medicinal benefits of CBD, then a concentrated product might be right.
 If you’re hoping CBD will help you focus during a study session or a hard workout, then you might want something less potent.

 The good news is most products are labeled in a similar way, which makes it easy to know how much CBD you’re getting.
 A bottle labeled “1,000 mg CBD Oil” has 1,000 milligrams of CBD in it.
 A high-quality product will have anywhere from 250 mg of CBD per fluid ounce, up to 1,000 mg per fluid ounce.
-A 4-oz. bottle with 1,000 mg of CBD has a higher concentration than a larger bottle with the same amount of CBD.
 Choosing which dose is right for your medical needs should always be discussed with your doctor.

 When In Doubt, Talk To A Doctor